kishanpatel789/kp_data_dev_site/content/posts/024_ProcessJSONWithjq.md

 ]
 ```

 Looks like there 3 keys.
-Let's see what's in the `data` key:
+Let's see what's in the `"data"` key:

 ```bash
 > jq '.data | length' spells.json
 100
 ```

-There are 100 objects in `data`!
+There are 100 objects in `"data"`!
 Definitely don't want to print all of that at once.
-But we can inspect the first object:
+But you can inspect the first object:

 ```bash
 > jq '.data[0]' spells.json